 Then, working around the tube, cut each sucessive lead approx 2mm shorter than the previous one.
-This will allow you to feed each lead in in turn.
+This will allow you to feed each lead into the PCB in turn.

-Figure 16: IN-8-2 flying leads trimmed to aid insertion into the PCB
+Figure 17: IN-16 flying leads trimmed to aid insertion into the PCB

 Now you can insert and solder in the tubes, one at a time.

 PLACE THE TUBES ON THE OPPOSITE SIDE OF THE PCB TO THE COMPONENTS!!